MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 To test for environnmental associations with BayPass, we will use the same script as before and just add the '-efile' option to provide a file summarizing environmental variation.

 #### Get environmental data and format env file
-Today we will test for correlations between genotypes and temperature, which we have extracted for each population location from the database MarSPEC (for marine environments). bioOracle is another good option for marine environments, whereas WorldClim is a commonly used database for terrestrial environments.
+Today we will test for correlations between genotypes and temperature, which we have extracted for each population location from the database MarSPEC (for marine environments).
+BioOracle is another good option for marine environments, whereas WorldClim is a commonly used database for terrestrial environments.

-Here is an example script to extract environmental variables for each location of interest: [extract clim variables](tutorial_worldclim_optional.R)
+Here is an example script to extract environmental variables for each location of interest: [extract clim variables](tutorial_worldclim_optional.R). (**This script is not working at the moment, but an updated version will be provided later in the week**).

 The format of the environmental data file is one row for each environmenral variable and one column for each population location, without header.
 We have used the file `02_data/info_pop_geo_eco.txt` as input and format it in R to produce the file `05_baypass/env.txt`.